adhithyakrishna/adhithyakrishna.github.io/content/en/tech/golang/EmbeddingInterfaces.md

 We declare a new struct Animal, which has Dog as one of if its fields.
 Now, All the methods embedded on the struct Dog can be accessed by creating a variable for the struct type Animal (Line 14).

-Though this works fine, the problem here is, the struct Animal has a field Dog hardcoded to it.
+Though this works fine, the problem here is, the struct Animal has a field Dog hard coded to it.
 Suppose we have to include a cat, we have to then alter the struct Animal to include cat.
-It doesnt end there, we'll also have to modify the variable initialisation to include Cat.
+It doesnt end there, we'll also have to modify the variableinitializationn to include Cat.
 Now, since both dog and cat has the function speak we will have to explicitly specify which function are we intending to call.
 Code including cat is given below.

 ```Go
 type Animal struct {